sprucelee/police-brutality/all-locations.md

 ### Law enforcement shoot and throw tear gas at protesters | May 30th

-Law enforcement stand off with protesters, seemingly without provocaton they start gassing and shooting at the protesters.
+Law enforcement stand off with protesters, seemingly without provocation they start gassing and shooting at the protesters.

+tags: tear-gas

 id: ca-lamesa-2